2010 Ukrainian presidential election: Excluded candidates

-Electoral campaign
+Campaign

 The official presidential campaign commenced on 19 October 2009, with nominations opening on 20 October through to 6 November.
 The "unofficial" campaign had already started during the summer of 2009 with tents of Front for Change distributing campaign material for Arseniy Yatsenyuk Front for Changes and large scale and billboards stating Others make problems.
 She Works (in the colors and letter type of Bloc Yulia Tymoshenko), and photos of Sergei Tigipko displayed in most Ukrainian towns and TV-adds of Yulia Tymoshenko and Volodymyr Lytvyn shown on national TV.
 According to Tymoshenko the "She Works" billboards were paid for by the Fatherland Party, and therefore they were also "social".
 Party of Regions deputy Andry Paruby officially requested that the prosecutor-general's office investigates the sources of financing of Tymoshenko's advertisements.
 He suggested that public money might have been used.

 Ukraine has proven more than once the degree to which the success of an election campaign depends on the level of professionalism and political spin techniques applied in election campaigns.

 The most popular candidates are former prime minister and leader of the Opposition party Viktor Yanukovych and current prime minister Yulia Tymoshenko.

 Incumbent president Viktor Yushchenko's support has slumped from a high of 52% in 2004 to below 3% in Ukrainian public opinion polls.
 Most political commentators regard him as a heavy underdog who stands little chance of being re-elected to a second term of office.
 A recent public opinion poll indicated that 83% of Ukrainians will not vote for Yushchenko.

 On 5 April 2009, Arseniy Yatseniuk, former chairman of the Verkhovna Rada, announced his intention to run in the election.
 His popularity has slowly risen to around 12–14% and is now in third place behind Yanukovych and Tymoshenko.

 According to Oxford Analytica the working relationship between President Yushchenko and his Prime Minister Tymoshenko will be further complicated by the search of Yushchenko for partners other than Tymoshenko's Bloc Yulia Tymoshenko who will ensure his re-election.
-Since Yushchenko dismissed Tymoshenko as Prime Minister on 8 September 2005, the relations between Tymoshenko and Yushchenko, including the Secretariat of the President of Ukraine, have been hostile.
+Since Yushchenko dismissed Tymoshenko as prime minister on 8 September 2005, the relations between Tymoshenko and Yushchenko, including the Secretariat of the President of Ukraine, have been hostile.
 In an interview with the Frankfurter Allgemeine Zeitung of 11 February 2009 Tymoshenko said her recent conflict with the President is a political competition and not ideological antagonisms and she emphasized that the "election struggle for the next presidential elections has virtually begun."
 During a visit to Brussels on 10 February 2009, Chairman of the Verkhovna Rada Volodymyr Lytvyn seconded that.
 In late February 2009, President Yushchenko called on all Ukrainian politicians to "stop the presidential election campaign until July 1."